-Name Value type/default value Description Require name string/"base" The name of the model.
-No main pro- Process description object/null.
-The main process describes the first process No cess of the environment model that does not wait for any registering signals. environment Value is an object that maps process identi- Names are identifiers of processes described No processes fiers (a category and process name separated in values. by "/" symbol) to process descriptions.
-Pro- cess identifiers are used in attributes.
-A cat- egory and process name should be C identi- fiers.
-Example: { "category1/name1": {process descrip- tion}, "category2/name2": {process de- scription} } functions Value is an object that maps enumerations A name of the member is a string which is No models of function names to corresponding process an enumeration of function names.
-These descriptions: functions will be replaced by models gener- {"name1,, nameN": {process descrip- ated from the provided process descriptions. tion}, "name": {process description}}
+Name Value type/default value Description Required string/"base" The name of the model.
+No name Process description object/null.
+The main process describes the first process No main proof the environment model that does not wait cess for any registering signals. envi-Value is an object that maps process identi-Names are identifiers of processes described No ronment fiers (a category and process name separated in values. by "/" symbol) to process descriptions.
+Proprocesses cess identifiers are used in attributes.
+A category and process name should be C identifiers.
+Example: { "category1/name1": {process description}, "category2/name2": {process description } } functions Value is an object that maps enumerations A name of the attribute is a string which No models of function names to corresponding process is an enumeration of function names.
+All descriptions: these functions will be replaced by the same {"name1, ..., nameN": {process descripmodel generated from the provided process tion}, "name": {process description}} description.